nus-cs2103-AY2122S2/ip/docs/README.md

 TaskJamie is a desktop app used to keep track of tasks.
-It provides a Graphical User Interface (GUI)
+It provides a Graphical User Interface (GUI) for users to input their commands.
-# User Guide
+# User Guide (Set up)

 1. Ensure that you have Java `11` or above installed in your Computer.
-2. Download the latest `duke.jar` from  [here](https://github.com/ChanWeiJie/ip/releases/tag/A-Jar)
+2. Download the latest `duke.jar` from  [here](https://github.com/ChanWeiJie/ip/releases/tag/A-Jar2)
 3. Copy the file to the folder you want to use as the _home folder_ for your TaskJamie.
 4. Double-click the file to start the app.
 The GUI should not appear similar to the one found [here](https://chanweijie.github.io/ip/Ui.png).
 This is because the app does not contain any sample data.